dbitca/PAD_LABS/README.md

 Provides dynamic service registration and discovery.
 Allows microservices to find and communicate with each other.

 ## Ingredient Microservice Endpoints
-#### NOTE: In order for the microservice to run correctly, access the POST endpoints first.
-Specifically, addIngredient or addIngredients.
+#### NOTE: The endpoints enumerated below are the endpoints contained in the POSTMAN collection.

 ### `GET /status`